 for Veterans and the Public

-You can be tested for exposure to TB with several different tests.
-One is the TB skin test (also known as PPD), which requires a return visit 2-3 days after the skin test is placed for an interpretation.
-There are also blood tests for tuberculosis called interferon gamma release assays (QuantiFERON and TSpotTB are two kinds of these blood tests).
+There are two types of tests to determine whether people are carrying the TB bacteria.
+One is the TB skin test (also known as PPD), which requires the person to return to the clinic 2-3 days after the skin test is placed for the test to be interpreted.
+The other is a blood test called an interferon-gamma release assay (IGRA) (QuantiFERON and TSpotTB are two examples of IGRA blood tests).

 If a person tests positive for carrying the TB bacteria in their body, tests are done to determine whether it is currently causing infection of the lungs (which is contagious).
 Anyone with active TB should get an effective combination of medications to be cured.
 If, however, there is no active infection, antibiotics can be used to prevent trouble in the future.
 In this setting antibiotics are given for 3-9 months.